 Frayed cords and cables on your home’s other appliances also pose a fire danger if left unattended.
 Replace faulty or frayed wires and keep all wires and cords away from furniture and other potentially combustible materials.

-There are also a number of household items inside the home that need extra care and attention.
-Common products like hairspray and shaving cream can be combustible if exposed to an excessive heat source.
-Keep them stored away from space heaters in a cool, dry space.
+Store flammable liquids outside, away from the house.
+Common products like hairspray can be combustible if exposed to an excessive heat source.
+Keep these things stored away from space heaters in a cool, dry space.

 9. Fire Extinguishers